brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 So I call their marketing team and ask if they know anything more about this lead.
 They tell me they'll look into it and I, again, went on with my day.
 An hour goes by and I've already forgotten about the whole affair thanks to my "not my problem" mentality.
 Suddenly my manager's back again: team marketing wants to speak to me and he hands me the phone.

 They have found the screen recording for that particular lead.
-The lead actually submitted the form.
-They'll send me the recording now.
+Around 50% of all sessions were recorded, so we were pretty lucky finding it.
+It turns out the lead actually submitted the form, they'll send me the recording now.

 This is the point where I start to consider that it _might_ be my problem after all, but let's not jump to conclusions.
 I watch the recording, and yes indeed: the lead fills in step one, step two, step three, submits it and… that's not the right page.
 He should see a "thank you" page after submitting the form.
 Instead he sees a page with the header and footer of the website, but without any content on it.